tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 #### `preview.ts`

-Contains API function to enter preview-mode, and set the preview-data with content stored in the cookies.
+Contains API function to enter [Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode), and set the preview-data with content stored in the cookies.

 #### `proxy-github.ts`